Razvan-Botea/ProjectX/README.md

 # ProjectX
-Implemented a small network with vulnerabilities and simulated an attack and defense.
+I created my own home lab, simulating a small corporate network.
+It consists of host systems and servers running on a VirtualBox hypervisor